cdrhim/learning-of-the-week/README.md

 ### Week 40
 ##### (Oct. week 2) of 2022

-- (283) % is line magic, whereas %% is cell magic.
+- (283) % is line magic, whereas %% is cell magic in Jupyter.
   - https://stackoverflow.com/questions/58607854/difference-between-and-in-ipython-magic-commands
 - (284) ANSI SQL is the abbreviation of American National Standards Institute SQL, which is the standard SQL.
   - https://www.quora.com/What-is-ANSI-SQL-Oracle-SQL-and-MySQL